KevinCarr42/Adding-Machines/README.md

 All models follow some approximation of the basic slope of y<sub>predicted</sub> = y<sub>correct</sub>.
 However, each model has unique distribution of predictions (although Decision Trees and Random Forest are very similar, due to Random Forests being comprised of an ensemble of Decision Trees).

 An interesting note, the decrease in slope observed in the linear regression model is also observed in the TensorFlow model.
-For the linear regression model, this change in slope is due to the average value of the predicitons being "pulled towards zero" by the random noise from the training set (the "errors").
+For the linear regression model, this change in slope is due to the average value of the predictions being "pulled towards zero" by the random noise from the training set (the "errors").
 It is unknown whether there is a similar mechanism in the TensorFlow model.

 ### Heatmaps of Model Predictions Adding the Number 0 to 10